Table of Contents

 When the Child resource has conflicts with the Parent.

-This indicator appears if the Child resource is ahead of Parent or there are resolved conflicts.
+This indicator appears if the Child resource is ahead of the Parent or there are resolved conflicts.

-You can create as many Child resources as you want to from your Parent resource.
+You can create as many Child resources as you want from your Parent resource.
 But you also have the option to create Child resources from your existing Child resources.
-Specifically, there are 4 levels of branch hierarchy:
+Specifically, there are four levels of branch hierarchy:

 How translation work is shared between the Child and Parent resources

-Tags removed from Parent are also removed from Child.
+Tags removed from the Parent are also removed from the Child.

-New translation is copied from Parent to Child.
+New translations are copied from Parent to Child.

-Modified translation is copied from Parent to Child.
+Modified translations are copied from Parent to Child.

 Translation deleted from Parent is also deleted from Child.